Coronavirus (COVID-19) and chordoma

 If you are currently planning for treatment or anticipate needing treatment within the next several months, we suggest proactively talking with your healthcare provider about how the evolving situation could affect your care.

 Additionally, many major medical centers and even some smaller clinics, including primary care practices, offer virtual, or telemedicine, visits.
-These services will likely be made more available in lieu of in-person visits, to help doctors continue to provide care to their patients.
-In early March 2020, telemedicine benefits were granted to all Medicare patients as a result of the COVID-19 pandemic.
+These services are now more widely available in lieu of in-person visits so that doctors can continue to provide care to their patients.
+In early March 2020, telemedicine benefits were granted to all Medicare patients in the U.S. as a result of the COVID-19 pandemic.

 What should chordoma patients know about COVID-19?